strangerstudios/paid-memberships-pro/readme.txt

 3. Use Discount Codes to offer access at lower prices for special customers.

 == Changelog ==
+= 1.3.17 =
+* Updated pmpro_hasMembershipLevel() and [membership] shortcode to allow passing a level like "-5" which will return true if the user does NOT have level #5.

 = 1.3.16 =
 * Moved the SSL Seal box lower on the payment settings page.
 * Made dashboard menu and admin bar menus consistent.